jakerella/jquery-mockjax/README.md

 }
 ```

-To pull the fortune into our page, we’d use the following HTML & jQuery
+To pull the fortune into our page, we'd use the following HTML and jQuery
 code:

 ```html